The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 The impact of that improvisation on the bottom line shows up fast and in predictable ways:

 • Operational strain: Operations become harder to manage when every project follows its own logic.
-Consulting firms often swing between periods of work overload and slow periods.
+Consulting firms often swing between periods of work overload and periods of slow work.
 Resources are either under- or overutilised.
 There is no predictability in how to allocate the time of consulting teams and tech resources.

 • Diluted expertise: Knowledge spreads thin because patterns never get reinforced.
 Every project is a learning curve.
 Knowledge gained in one project does not necessarily translate into an asset for another project.
 Expertise doesn’t compound.
 It just gets broadened.